Supplemental Security Income (SSI) is a federal program that provides a monthly check to low-income people who are:

 For example, if you earn $1,767 per month, Social Security will deduct the first $65 plus another $20; this would leave $1,682.
 Then, Social Security would disregard half of the rest of the earnings, leaving $841.
 Social Security deducts that amount from the FBR ($841 in 2022), which would leave a $0 monthly SSI benefit amount.
 Social Security could also reduce your monthly benefit amount if you receive in-kind support or maintenance.

 If you receive SSI benefits and someone provides you with shelter and/or food that you don't pay for, the Social Security Administration (SSA) will count this as income and subtract it from your SSI payment.
-In other words, it reduces your monthly SSI payment to account for this in-kind support and maintenance (ISM), since the SSA considers that you don't need the full SSI payment since you're receiving some food or shelter for free.
+In other words, the SSA reduces your monthly SSI payment to account for this in-kind support and maintenance (ISM), since the SSA believes that you don't need the full SSI payment since you're receiving some food or shelter for free.
 For more information, see our article on how income and in-kind support affects your SSI payment.

 For those applicants who receive a low SSDI payment, Supplemental Security Income does exactly what its name implies.
 It supplements.
 For example, if an approved disability claimant receives SSDI monthly benefits in the amount of $400, an SSI award could be used to guarantee that the claimant's total monthly benefits equal the federal SSI amount, which is currently $841 per month.
-The SSDI recipient would receive an additional $441 in SSI to bring their total monthly benefits to $841, a sum equal to the full SSI monthly benefit amount.
+The SSDI recipient would receive an additional $441 in SSI to bring their total monthly benefits to $841, a sum equal to the full SSI monthly benefit amount in 2022.

 For more information, see our article on concurrent SSI and SSDI benefits.